 J.F.
 Smith was born in Boston in 1985, raised thirty miles south, and escaped her childhood nary a Boston accent.

 J.F. has never eaten cantaloupe before, but she knows that she does not like it; this trend eerily mimics her relationship with “traditional 9-to-5 jobs.”
-As such, she became a college English professor at age 22, began teaching competitive dance, and finished up her M.F.A. in Creative Writing at Emerson College.
-In addition to her stint as editor at Providence College’s The Alembic, she has published her fiction, nonfiction, and poetry in number of literary journals, academic papers through Oxford University, daily copy for LivingSocial, and various lifestyle articles online at Thought Catalog, Juli B., and Haute Living, among others.
+As such, she became a college English professor at age 22, began teaching competitive dance, and received her M.F.A. in Creative Writing at Emerson College.
+In addition to her stint as editor at Providence College’s The Alembic, she has published her fiction, nonfiction, and poetry in number of literary journals, academic papers through Oxford University, and various articles in outlets like the Washington Post and Thought Catalog.

-Now, J.F. devotes her time to drafting and crafting, including but not limited to children’s books, young grown-up books, actual grown-up books, award-winning choreography, magazine-worthy wrapping paper, jewelry, and fitness-friendly recipes.
-She continues to teach English and Creative Writing to undergraduate and graduate students, and she’s been known to be handy with both a hammer and a fire extinguisher, especially in the kitchen.
+Now, J.F. devotes her time to drafting and crafting, including but not limited to children’s books, young grown-up books, actual grown-up books, award-winning choreography, magazine-worthy wrapping paper, and fitness-friendly recipes.
+She continues to teach Creative Writing to graduate students, and she’s been known to be handy with both a hammer and a fire extinguisher, especially in the kitchen.
+She lives with her family just south of Boston.